vazquezea96/vazquezea96/README.md

-- 👋 Hi, I’m Eduardo!, Year Up graduate and current Security Officer at Allied Universal.
-Welcome to my GitHub!
+- 👋 Hi, I’m Eduardo!, Year Up graduate and current Security Officer at Allied Universal, also volunteer Fullstack Engineer at Sunnyside!
 - 👀 I’m interested in Full-Stack Development
-- 🌱 I’m currently working on building a portfolio amd full-stack projects using the MERN stack.
+- 🌱 I’m currently working on building a portfolio and full-stack projects.
 - 💞️ I'm working towards landing my first Software Engineer role.
 - 📫 How to reach me - LinkedIn https://www.linkedin.com/in/eduardoavazquez/